-Under our Bylaws, a stockholder who wishes to nominate directors or bring other business before the 2014 annual meeting of stockholders without including the proposal in our proxy materials for that meeting must notify us no earlier than February 5, 2014 and no later than March 7, 2014, unless, for purposes of a stockholder proposal, the date of the 2014 annual meeting of stockholders is called for a date that is not within 30 days before or after June 5, 2014 (in which event the stockholder must notify us by the tenth day following the day on which the notice of the date of the annual meeting is made, whichever first occurs).
+Under our Bylaws, a stockholder who wishes to nominate directors or bring other business before the 2014 annual meeting of stockholders without including the proposal in our proxy materials for that meeting must notify us no earlier than February 5, 2014 and no later than March 7, 2014, unless, for purposes of a stockholder proposal, the date of the 2014 annual meeting of stockholders is called for a date that is not within 30 days before or after June 5, 2014 (in which event the stockholder must notify us by the tenth day following the day on which the notice of the date of the annual meeting is mailed or public disclosure of the date of the annual meeting is made, whichever first occurs).
 If the stockholder fails to give notice by this date, then the persons named as proxies in the proxies solicited by the Board for the 2014 annual meeting may exercise discretionary voting power regarding any such proposal.